dchud/Thor-R-Client/docs/README.md

 2. Run `library("devtools")`.
 3. Install the Thor R Client by running `install()` from within the `Thor-R-Client/thorclient/` directory.
 4. Make sure you have signed up for an account with Thor.

+## View Source

+To view the source code of the Thor R Client, please visit the dedicated GitHub page: <https://github.com/JamesBrofos/Thor-R-Client>.

+We also invite you to view the source code of Thor's dedicated server by visiting <https://github.com/JamesBrofos/Thor-Server>.
+To examine the underlying Bayesian optimization technology, please visit <https://github.com/JamesBrofos/Thor>.